PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: Results

 \subsection{Inference Efficiency}

 A key advantage of \ourmethod is its significant inference efficiency while having competitive accuracy, compared to the current state-of-the-art.
 As shown in Table~\ref{tab:noisy_main} and visualized in Figure~\ref{fig:time_error}, \ourmethod occupies the optimal low-error, low-time quadrant.
 We attribute this inference speedup as a direct result of our unified conditioning framework and the strong physical guidance from the SRA block.
-This enables a gradient-descent free sampling process during inference, whereas DiffusionPDE and FunDPS rely on computationally expensive PDE-based inference sampling.
-By directly conditioning on the input, \ourmethod converges in just \textbf{20-50 steps}, while DiffusionPDE and FunDPS require 200 to 2000 steps.
-When they are also restricted to 20 steps, their performance degrades significantly as shown in Tables~\ref{tab:abla_20_steps_noisy}, \ref{tab:abla_20steps_full}. \ourmethod has an overall inference speed-up of \textbf{15x to 250x} (seconds per sample) compared to competing diffusion-based PDE solvers.
+This enables a {gradient-descent} free sampling process during inference, whereas DiffusionPDE and FunDPS rely on computationally expensive PDE-based inference sampling. \ourmethod converges in just \textbf{20-50 steps}, while DiffusionPDE and FunDPS require 200 to 2000 steps.
+When they are also restricted to 20 steps, their performance degrades significantly as shown in Table~\ref{tab:abla_20steps_combined}. \ourmethod has an overall inference speed-up of \textbf{15x to 250x} (sec/sample) compared to competing diffusion-based PDE solvers.
+We also show in Appendix \ref{app:compute_cost} that PDE-residual computation in \ourmethod is a small fraction (1.16$\%$) of the overall per-step sampling wall-clock time.